jodaz/speedstudy/README.md

 - [ ] Book: [Fundamentals of C++ programming](http://python.cs.southern.edu/cppbook/progcpp.pdf)
 - [ ] Book: [Open Data Structures](http://www.aupress.ca/books/120226/ebook/99Z_Morin_2013-Open_Data_Structures.pdf)
 - [ ] Book: Introduction to Algorithms by CLRS or [Algorithms](http://www.cse.iitd.ernet.in/~naveen/courses/CSL630/alpdf) by DPV
-- [ ] **DOING** Complete al algorithms from FreeCodeCamp while working through the study plan, whenever you can and with at least one other language in addition to Javascript
+- [ ] **DOING** Project: Complete al algorithms from FreeCodeCamp while working through the study plan, whenever you can and with at least one other language in addition to Javascript
 ---

 ## Programming